franTarkenton/smk-actions/readme.md

 * could possibly save time by creating organization wide secrets, then would only grant access to them, instead of having to copy them all into the repo
 * add and 'env' tag to the pr issue comments so you can distinguish between dev oc deploy and prod urls.
 That said prod / dev are in the urls themselves.
+* restrict the actions that can be run in the repo